WalshyDev/personal-site/content/pages/blog/21_03_16-mc-new-text-filtering.md

 So, in 1.16.4 Pre Release 1 Mojang silently added a new option to `server.properties` this was `text-filtering-config`.
 Then I was curious about what it did.
 I set my sights on the code and dug in!
 I initially had a look at 1.16.5, I found the implementation (`net.minecraft.server.network.TextFilterClient`) and had a look through it.
 I quickly realised though this wasn't finished and didn't currently function.
 In addition, it had no API endpoints yet which it was sending data to.
 So I decided to look at the snapshots.
 I diff'd between snapshots until I saw the endpoints get added.
 21w07a worked on this implementation quite a bit and added the endpoints.
 I still diff'd up until 21w10a which at the time of writing is the latest snapshot.

-Sadly it was now 02:30am so I decided I'd sleep and look into this more tomorrow.
+Sadly it was now 02:30am, so I decided I'd sleep and look into this more tomorrow.

-Tomorrow came and I dug straight back into the code, I made myself a config for the text filtering and setup a very simple `express.js` server to capture the messages coming in so I could confirm it's what I expected.
+Tomorrow came, and I dug straight back into the code, I made myself a config for the text filtering and set up a very simple `express.js` server to capture the messages coming in, so I could confirm it's what I expected.
 I could also just have a nicer look at the data and headers.

 ## Config Values
 So, the config is a JSON object with the following schema: